UK-Export-Finance/exip/src/ui/server/helpers/task-list/README.md

 ### Returned data structure

-The returned data structure is simpler - only contains the data that a UI needs, including automatically generated status tags:
+The returned data structure is simpler and only contains the data that a UI needs, including automatically generated status tags:

 ```js
 [